 A few months later in August, Roan posted two TikToks addressing the harassment and abuse that she was receiving.
 Each of these videos received over fifteen million views.
 Lots of different opinions were being created across the internet.
 Some fans appreciated her honesty towards not treating celebrities like humans, while others thought Roan was being sensitive and shouldn’t have gone into the industry if she couldn’t handle it.

 There’s a time where all musicians get injured (strained vocal cords or even a sprained ankle) or mentally need a break from their performing.
-There are many examples of this: Rainbow Kitten Surprise canceled many tour dates over the past couple years for mental health purposes, and Drake postponed three dates to let his ankle injury recover in 2016.
+There are many examples of this: Rainbow Kitten Surprise canceled many tour dates over the past couple of years for mental health purposes, and Drake postponed three dates to let his ankle injury recover in 2016.
 At the end of September, Chappell Roan canceled her appearances at the All Things Go Festival in New York.
 She explained herself in an Instagram post.

 There was an uproar over social media about Roan’s situation.
-More people started saying that Roan can’t handle this career and shouldn’t have gone into it in the first place.
-User @madyyysuuun on TikTok, posted a video with over 600k views voicing she does not feel bad for Roan and she knew that fame came with these repercussions.
+More people started saying that Roan couldn’t handle this career and shouldn’t have gone into it in the first place.
+User @madyyysuuun on TikTok, posted a video with over 600k views voicing she does not feel bad for Roan and that she knew that fame came with these repercussions.
 There’s disappointment when a highly anticipated show is canceled, but fans were malicious towards Roan about this.

 Ensuing Roan going onto Instagram to be apologetic that she was feeling overwhelmed while coming to “sudden fame” needing a few days to prioritize her health, there are still angry people talking about her on all social media.
 Roan is not the only celebrity that similar events have happened to.